After you have received responses to your survey, you can share the results with others.

 Configuring permissions through the feature layer settings could lead to unexpected issues.
 Changes to feature layer settings will be lost if you republish your survey.

 A user will not be able to share a survey publicly if their role in their organization lacks the Share items publicly privilege, or their organization has disabled the Allow users to share items publicly security setting.

 - Members of my organization—Allows all users of any level within your organization to see your results.

 - Following groups—Allows you to choose which groups created by your organization have access to your results; this can include people outside of your organization.
 In the example above, there is only one group, for basemaps.
 Sharing to a group will also share the report templates associated with this survey, which are stored as items in the survey folder.

 The What data can viewers see options allow you to choose if viewers can see all records submitted to the survey or only their own submissions.
 The default is to allow viewers to see all records.

 Once your preferred options have been selected, click Save at the bottom of the page.
-The Share survey results section at the top of the Viewer page provides a link that can be shared so others can view the results of your survey.
+The Share survey results section at the top of the Share results page provides a link that can be shared so others can view the results of your survey.
 The people you've shared the survey with will also be able to open its results from their own My Surveys page.